 We’re proud of this investment in artists, and we invite you to read about our past recipients below.
 And take a look at our guidelines to see if your group is a good match to apply for a Grassroots Arts Grant.

-For more information about the Grassroots Arts Grant Program, please contact us at grants (at) ChathamArtsCouncil (dot) org.
+For more information about the Grassroots Arts Grant Program, please contact us at jenni (at) ChathamArtsCouncil (dot) org.